inventree/InvenTree/docs/docs/extend/plugins/test.md

         self.assertEqual(MySupplier.should_be_updated(self, non_purchasable_part, False, 'Non purchasable part')
 ```

-A category with three parts are created.
+A category and three parts are created.
 One part is active, one is inactive and one is not
 purchasable.
 The function should_be_updated is tested with all
 three parts.
 The first test should return True, the others False.
 A message was added to the assert
 function for better clarity of test results.